micmejia/bible-dump/NKJV/Mark/Mark 4.md

 But when the sun was up it was scorched, and because it had no root it withered away.

 ###### 7
-And some _seed_ fell among thorns; and the thorns grew up and choked it, and it yielded no [^b]crop.
+And some _seed_ fell among thorns; and the thorns grew up and choked it, and it yielded no crop.

 ###### 8
 But other _seed_ fell on good ground and yielded a crop that sprang up, increased and produced: some thirtyfold, some sixty, and some a hundred."

 ###### 9
-And He said [^c]to them, "He who has ears to hear, let him hear!" ## The Purpose of Parables
+And He said to them, "He who has ears to hear, let him hear!" ## The Purpose of Parables

 ###### 10
 But when He was alone, those around Him with the twelve asked Him about the parable.

 ###### 11
-And He said to them, "To you it has been given to know the [^d]mystery of the kingdom of God; but to those who are outside, all things come in parables,
+And He said to them, "To you it has been given to know the mystery of the kingdom of God; but to those who are outside, all things come in parables,

 ###### 12
 so that 'Seeing they may see and not perceive, And hearing they may hear and not understand; Lest they should turn, And _their_ sins be forgiven them.' " ## The Parable of the Sower Explained